handwriting.ca

 If I change my handwriting, can I change myself and my personality?

 Yes.
-This is called "Graphotherapy" and there is a lot of documented evidence that you can change your handwriting to change a corresponding personality trait.
+This is called ‘Graphotherapy’ and there is a lot of documented evidence that a person can change their handwriting to change a corresponding personality trait.
 Mary Ann adds a caution.
 Human beings are very complex.
 To arbitrarily decide to change something about ourselves which may have been used as a coping mechanism may produce unwanted results.
-We may develop or enhance another undesirable trait in order to cope.
+This may develop or enhance another undesirable trait in order to cope.

 What do you mean when you say handwriting is really "brain" writing?